Jaume Plensa: Works

 El alma del Ebro was created for the International Exposition in Zaragoza, the theme of which was "Water and Sustainable Development".
 It is eleven meters high, the sculpted letters representing cells of the human body which is over 60% water.
 Its white letters and hollow structure invite the viewer to look inside and reflect on the relationship between human beings and water.
 A similar sculpture entitled Singapore Soul (2011) was installed in front of the Ocean Financial Centre in Singapore.
 And an ensemble piece entitled I, You, She, He... with three figures composed of the letters, each seated on large flat boulders, can be seen at the Frederik Meijer Gardens & Sculpture Park, in Grand Rapids, Michigan.

+In early 2011, Tolerance was installed at Buffalo Bayou Park in Houston, Texas, and Mirror was installed on the Rice University campus.

 From May to mid-August 2011, the work Echo was displayed in Madison Square Park in Manhattan.

 In November 2012, the Albright–Knox Art Gallery in Buffalo, New York unveiled a 32-ton sculpture by Plensa called Laura.
 The 20 ft tall sculpture is composed of 20 massive pieces of marble from the south of Spain.

 In 2013, Plensa installed a sculpture named Ainsa I at the entrance of the Olin Business School of Washington University in St. Louis.

 In 2017, Love was installed in the Frisian city of Leeuwarden, Netherlands.
+In the same year, Chloe was installed at the Virginia Museum of Fine Arts in Richmond.
+Chloe was the first of the head sculptures to be cast as one piece.

 In 2019, the MACBA Museum of Contemporary Art Barcelona organized the most ambitious solo exhibition in his hometown, curated by the museum's director, Ferran Barenblit.
 The exhibition traveled to the Museum of Modern Art Moscow, where it achieved notable success.

 In 2020, Dreaming was installed outside of the Richmond-Adelaide Centre in Toronto.
 Also in 2020, Behind the Walls was installed outside the University of Michigan Museum of Art.

 Water's Soul (2021) is along the Hudson River Waterfront Walkway in the Newport section of Jersey City.

 In 2021, Utopia was installed at the Frederik Meijer Gardens & Sculpture Park in Grand Rapids, Michigan as a part of their Welcoming the World: Honoring a Legacy of Love expansion project that began in 2017.
 Utopia, which is located in the Meijer Gardens' Garden Pavilion, is Plensa's largest indoor work to date.
 It defines the vast perimeter of the Garden Pavilion and consists of four 20-by-90-foot carved marble portraits of the faces of Marianna, Julia, Laura, and Wilsis, who are frequent subjects of Plensa's other works.